poems4u/poems4u/content/poems/posts/Morganstreet.md

 The pastor, my father, a drowned wolf spider, and I, <br>

-Who, with wandering eye, did declare
+Who, with wandering eye,<br>
+Did declare

 "Im sorry you drowned, man."